epuce/web-bootcamp/W04L04 - PHP introduction & basics.md

 <!-- TODO setup/introduce to xdebug -->
-### Back end technologies
+### PHP basics
 1. What do we need?
    1. Web server
    2. Back End language/technologies
    3. Data base

-2. Check if PHP has been installed if not install it - globally on your machine
+2. Check if PHP has been installed if not install it - globally on your machine (if not using docker)
-3. Check if mysql has bene installed if not install it - globally on your machine
+3. Check if mysql has bene installed if not install it - globally on your machine (if not using docker)

-4. Start a web server
+4. Start a web server (if not using docker)
 ```PHP
 // Run the command in terminal
 // The localhost:8000 can be any link that is used to access the server